 While you may not know the word NSAID, you’re probably familiar with some of the NSAID brands, such as:

 Generics like ibuprofen or naproxen are also considered NSAIDs.

 NSAIDs are available as either a prescription from your health care provider or over the counter (OTC), which means that you do not need a prescription to take them.

 There are also medications that are combined with an NSAID.
-If you take an OTC NSAID and a prescription NSAID at the same time, you may increase your chance of side effects.1
+If you take multiple OTC NSAIDs at the same time, or an OTC NSAID and a prescription NSAID at the same time, you may increase your chance of side effects.1

 - Wilcox CM, Cryer B, Triadafilopoulos G. Patterns of use and public perception of over-the-counter pain relievers: focus on nonsteroidal antiinflammatory drugs.
 J Rheumatol.
 2005;32:2218-2224.

 Aleve is a trademark of Bayer Healthcare LLC.